AirTrain JFK: Curtailment of plan

 The direct rail connection between Manhattan, LaGuardia Airport, and JFK Airport was canceled outright in mid-1995.
 The plan had failed to become popular politically, as it would have involved increasing road tolls and PATH train fares to pay for the new link.
 In addition, the 1990s economic recession meant that there was little chance that the Port Authority could fund the project's rising price.
 Following the cancellation, the planned connection to JFK Airport was downsized to a 7.5 mi monorail or people mover, which would travel between Howard Beach and the JFK terminals.
 The Port Authority initially proposed building a $827 million monorail, similar to AirTrain Newark at Newark Airport, which would open the following year.
 In August 1995, the FAA approved the Port Authority's request to use the PFC funds for the monorail plan (the agency had already collected $114 million, and was planning to collect another $325 million).
 After the monorail was approved, the Port Authority hoped to begin construction in 1997 and open the line by 2002.

-The Port Authority voted to proceed with the scaled-down system in 1996.
-Its final environmental impact statement (FEIS) for the JFK people mover, released in 1997, examined eight possibilities.
-Ultimately, the Port Authority opted for a light rail system with the qualities of a people mover, tentatively called the "JFK Light Rail System".
-It would replace the shuttle buses, running from the airport terminals to either Jamaica or Howard Beach.
+The Port Authority voted to proceed with the scaled-down system in May 1996, and it simultaneously set aside $25 million for planning and engineering.
+The FAA had already given the Port Authority permission to collect PFC funds for the Howard Beach branch and the terminal section, but not for the branch to Jamaica.
+The Port Authority's final environmental impact statement (FEIS) for the JFK people mover, released in 1997, examined eight possibilities.
+Ultimately, the Port Authority opted for a light rail system with the qualities of a people mover, tentatively called the JFK Light Rail System.
+It would replace the shuttle buses and run to Jamaica and Howard Beach.
 The FEIS determined that an automated system with frequent headways was the best design.
 Although there would not be a direct connection to Manhattan, the Port Authority estimated it would halve travel time between JFK and Midtown, with the journey between JFK and Penn Station taking one hour.
-According to The New York Times, in the 30 years between the first proposal and the approval of the light rail system, 21 recommendations for direct rail links to New York-area airports had been canceled.
+The New York Times wrote that 21 prior recommendations for direct rail links to New York-area airports had been canceled in the preceding 30 years, while the Engineering News-Record said 22 such proposals had failed.